 - Microsoft officially announced that there will be Auto HDR in Windows 11.

 - During the announcement, the company showcased the feature in a game.

 - Enabling HDR in Windows 11 is easy, and similar to the procedure applied in the previous OS.

 - There are many other gaming-oriented additions to this new operating system.

-Every gamer has heard about one of the newest features and trends, the High-Dynamic-Range imaging, or HDR.
+Every gamer has heard about one of the newest features and trends, High-Dynamic-Range imaging, also known as HDR.
 This system can reproduce a greater range of lighting levels in games.

 HDR heavily outclasses the standard photographic techniques used to light games in the past.
 This feature is really useful when recording real-world scenes or playing games.

 An Auto HDR feature was first introduced in Microsoft’s 9th generation of gaming consoles, the Xbox Series X and S.

 Xbox’s game creator experience & ecosystem, Sarah Bond, officially announced Windows 11 includes built-in Auto-HDR.

 However, this is only one of the many new features that make the operating system the best gaming OS ever made at the moment.

 HDR automatically updates the lighting and color of your screen which will result in better and more realistic graphics.

 This is just one of the many improvements that are going to change our gaming experience on Windows 11, which is actually branded as being a game-oriented operating system.

 More so, Skyrim isn’t the only game that will benefit from Auto HDR!
 The feature will work with over 1000 games!

 Some Windows Auto HDR-supported games such as DayZ, Rocket League, Age of Empires: Definite Edition, and even Doom 64 are included in the list as well.